 In this paper, we contrast two potential philosophies of model specification: maximalism and minimalism.
 A maximalist perspective would suggest that all paths in the model should be moderated, as this would avoid missing any effects that might exist.
 While the maximalist approach has not been discussed in the context of moderated mediation previously, it has been applied in the context of factor analysis (Barr et al., 2013) and multilevel modeling (Brysbaert, 2007; Matuschek et al., 2017).
 However, maximalist approaches may result in low statistical power (Matuschek et al., 2017).
 Maximalist approaches should also result in low parameter bias because including extraneous predictors should not result in bias (Robins et al., 1994).
 By contrast, a minimalist approach would suggest that the fewest possible paths should be moderated to maximize statistical power.
 If however, truly moderated paths are omitted, this could result in parameter bias and type I errors.
 Rimpler et al. (2024) found that omitting an interaction effect in linear regression drastically biased simple effects.
 Ultimately, the goal of model specification is to correctly specify the model.
-However, it is not always possible to know whether a model is correctly specified, and researchers may need to consider whether to lean toward a maximalist or minimalist approach.
-In this registered report, we aim to provide guidance to researchers in this regard, demonstrating the impact of these two philosophies on power, type I error, and parameter bias in the context of moderated mediation.
+However, it is not always possible to know whether a model is correctly The remainder of this introduction is organized as follows: We begin with an introduction to moderated mediation analysis.
+We describe estimation and inference for moderated mediation models, specifically the index of moderated mediation (IMM).
+Next, we summarize the current literature on sample size planning for moderated mediation analysis.
+Finally, we discuss our systematic review exploring current practices in moderated mediation analysis and propose our simulation study examining the impact of model specification on power and type I error rate.